antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-* This conclusion is even more obvious when the sequence of events is highlighted as can be done in R2.
-Click the button below to view the graph annotated in this way.
+* This conclusion is even more obvious when the sequence of events is highlighted, as can be done in R2.
+The relations between the isogenic pairs are also illustrated.
+Click the button below to view the graph annotated in this way, a figure that can be incorporated in a publication right away.

 <form name="timepath" action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" target="R2" method="post">
   <input type="hidden" name="table" value="ps_avgpres_gsenatgen2017geo52_u133p2">